Key takeaways:

 Key unique features

-- Free privacy protection with most domains
+- Free domain privacy with most eligible domains

 Who it’s best for